SkySwimmer/Sheltered/README.md

 After installing and enabling the mod in Remix, you should be good to go.
 Ingame, hold **down** while pressing **grab** and the lizard should stay where they are or follow.
 The mod will show a popup when the lizard switches from follow to staying and vice-versa.
 If you dont see any popup, try moving closer to the lizard.

+## Steam Workshop
+The mod can be found in the workshop here: https://steamcommunity.com/sharedfiles/filedetails/?id=2927358839

 <br/>

 # Building the mod